mrog/openwebrx-rtl-sdr-blog/README.md

 4. (Optional) If you didn't already create an admin user, now would be a good time.
 Run `./create_admin_user.sh` and provide the new admin user's password when asked for it.

 That's all there is to getting up and running!
-Docker will create subdirectories named `etc` and `settings` for all the OpenWebRx+ settings.
+Docker will create subdirectories named `etc` and `settings` for the OpenWebRx+ settings.
+It will also create a `tmp` directory for temporary files so received data won't be lost when you restart openwebrx.

 To stop OpenWebRx+, run `./stop.sh`.